mattbachmann/react-state-managing/notes.md

   * `const newArr = [...oldArr, newEntry];`
   * Both only clone shallow - not nested objects
     * Best keep Objects apart instead of nesting, try to avoid deep cloning
-  * Also use array transformer functions like `map, filter, reduce`
+  * Also use array transformer functions like `map, filter`

 Example with addToCart: